Royal Rumble Count-Up: 2010 – One of the Best Ever

 Rating: B. I liked this a lot more than I should have.
 The psychology was all working here and it played into the match later on which is nice.
 The DQ ending kind of sucked as I would have preferred Sheamus to get a pin but this worked just fine I think.
 Legacy is FINALLY over though which is the far more important thing.

-We recap Mickie vs. McCool which is by far the best build to a match I’ve seen in a match where both had boobs.
+We recap Mickie vs. McCool which is by far the best build to a match I’ve seen in a women’s match in years .
 It’s even better than the Mark Henry vs. Viscera match.
 Short version: McCool and Layla were saying that Mickie was fat and it led to this.
 It’s a lot better than it sounds, trust me.

 Smackdown Women’s Title: Mickie James vs. Michelle McCool